Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-\end{description} In Figure \ref{fig: linArikan}, we give a block diagram of this decoder.
-Note, that in order to maintain the maximum level of parallelism, the length $N$ polar code decoder has $N/2$ processors.
+\end{description} In Figure \ref{fig: linArikan}, we provide a block diagram for this decoder.
+Note, that in order to maintain the maximum level of parallelism, the length $N$ polar code decoder ought to have $N/2$ processors.
 Thus, in order to build the length $N$ polar code decoder using an embedded $N/2$ length polar code decoder (already having $N/4$ processors), we use an additional array of $N/4$ PEs, which is referred to as the \textit{auxiliary array}.
-The input signal \textit{modeIn} indicates wether the decoder is used in \textit{S-Mode} or in \textit{P-Mode}.
-The \textit{mode} signal is an internal signal that controls wether the $N/2$ length embedded decoder is in \textit{P-Mode}.
+The input signal \textit{modeIn} indicates wether the decoder is used in S-Mode or in P-Mode.
+The \textit{mode} signal is an internal signal that controls whether the $N/2$ length embedded decoder is in P-Mode.

-The algorithm for the S-Mode is described below. \begin{mdframed}[style=MyFrame] \begin{description} \item[STEP I] \\ Simultaneously, \begin{itemize} \item At the multiplexers array (MUX array), at the input of the embedded decoder of length $N/2$ polar code, set the control signal $c_m=0$, which means that the array ${\lambda}({0}:{N/2-1})$ is selected as an input to this unit.
-Set $c_u=0$ and use the decoder of length $N/2$ polar code in P-Mode, which causes this unit to output the signals array ($0\leq k \leq N/4-1$)

-Store this array in the registers array ${R}(0:{N/4-1})$. \item Use the auxiliary array of processors and compute for $N/4 \leq k \leq N/2-1$ and store them in the registers array ${ R}({N/4}:{N/2-1})$. \end{itemize} \item[STEP II] \begin{itemize} \item At the MUX array, at the input of the decoder of the length $N/2$ polar code, set the control signal $c_m=1$, which means that content of the registers array ${ R}({0}:{N/2-1})$ is selected as an input to this unit. \item Provide the vector of indices, corresponding to the frozen bits from the first half of the codeword to the $N/2$ length decoder.

-Call the decoder of the length $N/2$ polar code in S-Mode on these inputs (decoding of the first outer polar code).